FabianTraxler/ag_binding_affinity/README.md

 ### Training

 The python script `src/abag_affinity/main.py` provides an interface for training specified geometric deep learning models with different datasets and training modalities.

 Call `python main.py --help` to show available options.

 Example:

+python -m abag_affinity.main

 `python main.py -t bucket_train -m GraphConv -d BoundComplexGraphs -b 5`

 #### Weights & Biases
 Configure your W&B account and create a project called `abab_binding_affinity`.
 Then add the `-wdb True` argument to the script to log in to your W&B account.